 1942, the French were occupied under Germany during the rule of the National Socialist Party.
 The Propaganda Abteilung delegation of Germany’s propaganda ministry by ex-mason Jean Mamy (known by the pseudonym Paul Riche), commissioned the film Forces occultes (Occult Forces: The mysteries of Freemasonry unveiled for the first time on the screen), which unapologetically denounces Freemasonry as apart of a Jewish-Mason conspiracy.
 It was written by Jean Marquès-Rivière, and produced by Robert Muzard, who were both condemned to punishments 25 November 1945 for their collaboration, under liberated France.
 The dishonest propaganda film details a young député, who learns the Masons are conspiring with the Jews and the Anglo-American nations to get France into a war with Germany.

-Realize that the Ariosophists and völkisch ideologues were, and would be our enemy.
-We will never apologize for opposing the populist, conspiratorial, anti-masonic mob sentiment in the mouths of any man of true republican, or democrat spirit.
+The Ariosophists and völkisch ideologues were, and remain our enemy.
+We will never apologize for opposing it.
 Guido von List’s vision and the ghost and soul of the Fürher still possesses a sector of Europeans of neo-völkisch leanings.
 The National Socialist vision was a new mythos of the blood, and “preservationism of the godly essence of the Teuton,” they newly termed the “Aryan”; with Mussolini later adopting the theory for Italians.

 God created the Germans, according to minister Goebbels in his appeal to Christian Germany.